I-am-Rudy/code-auditx/README.md

 ### License

-This project is licensed under the AGPL v3.0 license - see [AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) file for details
+This project is licensed under the AGPL v3.0 license - see [LICENSE](https://github.com/I-am-Rudy/code-auditx/blob/main/LICENSE) file for details